 Building Our Homeschool Desk

 Upon opening the box, we were surprised there were so few parts!
 Ryan and I always build furniture together, and we usually have fun doing it, but of course, there’s the occasional “shelf put in upside down, I’m going to throw this furniture away” moment!
 We usually get through it though.

 Well, for the most part, this desk was very easy to put together.
 We did have some trouble at the very end because the holes weren’t lining up just right.
-We may or may not have stripped a couple screws along the way.
-I can neither confirm nor deny that ?.
+We may or may not have stripped a couple of screws along the way.
+I can neither confirm nor deny that.
 But, the beauty of it was, the desk actually came with a whole pack of spare parts!!